ryanburst/HiveText/README.md

 The Hive Text mod adds a `.yml` configuration file that provides several options (list key) to list lines of text that can be pulled randomly.
-Each list key corresponds to an in-game interaction with the `Beehive` prefab, with an additional `GenericText` list key that can be used in the absense of another list key.
+Each list key corresponds to an in-game interaction with the `Beehive` prefab, with an additional `GenericText` list key that can be used in the absence of another list key.

 A few options have been provided for you in the default `.yml` config file that gets generated when you boot the game.
 Because this mod uses `ServerSync`, you can change anything in the `.yml` file and it will be updated even when the game has already been loaded.